 Over at SearchSAP.com, we just published a series of articles dealing with the role that hardware plays in the SAP application infrastructure.
 These articles covered trends in hardware design and how more powerful hardware will affect software development and software performance; server virtualization to increase application performance through hardware strategies; how hardware can be mission-critical; and the role of hardware personnel in the SAP team.

 One trend the series did not cover was the change in hardware buying patterns.
-More specifically, it didn’t
+More specifically, it didn’t address the trend toward running hardware in the cloud as an alternative to buying hardware — or hardware as a service.

 The dynamics of purchasing hardware are changing by the day.
 Bruce Richardson, chief research officer of AMR Research, is just one analyst asking whether it makes sense for companies to continue to own their servers and desktop computers.